Cat Ownership and Gut Health: How Cats May Support Microbiome Diversity and Well-Being

 Importance of a Healthy Gut Microbiome

 Your gut microbiome, comprising trillions of beneficial microbes, plays a significant role in influencing digestion, immunity, metabolism, and mood.
-A diverse microbiome supports good health, protecting against obesity, diabetes, heart disease, and autoimmune conditions.
+A diverse microbiome supports good health by promoting digestive wellness and metabolic signaling, while also helping protect against obesity, diabetes, heart disease, and autoimmune conditions.

 Cat Ownership and Human Gut Microbiome